janwright73/janwright.github.io/README.md

 8) Drag and drop these files from your local filesystem to the GitHub page
 9) Commit your changes by pressing the 'Commit changes' button
 10) Test your personal website by opening a new browser window and navigating to 'yourGitHubuserId.github.io'
+11) You can check out my portfolio by visiting <a href="janwright73.github.io">janwright73.github.io</a>.